masnrd/dummy_mission_control/README.md

 - Previous dependencies on ROS are now replaced with a stub.
 - As part of the simulation, drones are simulated in a separate thread, receiving commands as necessary.

-For now, drone movements are poorly handled -- they careen off into nowhere.
-Hence I've disabled drone movement for now, but you should be able to track their positions as shown in `mission_control_webserver`.

 # Installation
 ```bash
 pip install -r requirements.txt